Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System

-The dynamics of the electro-optomechanical system with noise and damping can be described by using quantum Langevin equation(QLE) \cite{Ford1988}.
-The nonlinear QLEs of the system can be written as follows:
+Under noise and damping, the dynamics of the electro-optomechanical system can be described by using quantum Langevin equation(QLE) \cite{Ford1988}.
+The nonlinear QLEs are written as follows:

-where $\gamma_{m}$ is a damping rate of the MR, and the subscript ``in" denotes an input field, ``out" does an output field, and ``loss" does intrinsic loss.
-With the following cavity input-output relations \cite{Barzanjeh2011,Barzanjeh2015}:
+where $\gamma_{m}$ is a damping rate of the MR. The subscript ``in"(or ``out") denotes an input(or output) field, and ``loss" does intrinsic loss.
+Based on the cavity input-output relations \cite{Barzanjeh2011,Barzanjeh2015}:

-and we can derive an input-output relation between optical wave and microwave as:
+we derive an input-output relation between optical wave and microwave as:

 where $\omega$ is the frequency difference of the output field from the resonance frequency.
 The coefficients of Eq.~(\ref{inoutrel}) are given as

 where